The Soldier's Details

 But first ‘Cowboy’ had to deal with his health.
 He had developed a ‘blind’ ulcer behind one of his knees during the 70-day sea journey from Singapore to Japan!
 Of all the luck – he was never once sick whilst on the Railway or so he claimed – but he did spend several months at Tarsau with malaria after the line was completed.

-(Mycobacterium ulcerans, also known as Buruli or Bairnsdale ulceris caused by a bacterium thought to live in the environment.
+(Mycobacterium ulcerans, also known as Buruli or Bairnsdale ulcer, is caused by a bacterium thought to live in the environment.
 It produces a toxin damaging to the skin and underlying tissues.
 The infection usually begins as a painless spot or pimple which slowly grows bigger and forms an ulcer – if not treated it ‘eats’ away through the flesh to the bone.
 Buruli ulcer usually progresses slowly over several weeks.
 Occasionally it can develop more rapidly.
 An ulcer may not be initially present.
 It can occur anywhere on the body but it is most common on exposed areas of the limbs, such as ankles, back of calf, around the knee, or forearms or around the elbow.)

 He was sent to a nearby Japanese Hospital to be operated on.
 Nobody spoke english and he was sent alone.
 He never really commented on this experience but the consequences physically plagued him all of his life.
-He required shoes to be made for him to accommodate one large/swollen foot and wore stockings to his thigh to restrict the swelling of leg veins.
-Things worsened with age.
+He required Repat shoes to be made for him to accommodate one large/swollen foot and wore stockings to his thigh to restrict the swelling of leg veins.
+This condition worsened with age.

 Cowboy & Marion